-Electric Utility / Curt Schmidt, Generation and Transmission Superintendent
+Curt Schmidt, Generation and Transmission Superintendent

-This project will focus on the transformers located at three of those substations which have reached the end of their reliable service life and are in need of replacement.
+The Stillwater Electric Utility (SEU) operates eight electric substations.
+This project will focus on transformers located at three of those substations that have reached the end of their reliable service life and are in need of replacement.
 These transformers are the oldest in the fleet having been installed between 1967 and 1975.

-Project Timeline: Taking into consideration funding constraints, scheduling substation outages, and the long lead times for delivery of equipment, staff anticipates that the project will be completed in late spring of 2020.
+Taking into consideration funding constraints, scheduling substation outages, and the long lead times for delivery of equipment, staff anticipates that the project will be completed in late spring of 2020.
 The project will be executed in three phases:

 Phase One: Boomer Lake Substation.
 Began construction March 12, 2019 with expected completion in the late May of 2019.

-March 11, 2019: Sayers mobilized to Boomer Lake Substation site and began work.
+03.11.2019: Sayers mobilized to Boomer Lake Substation site and began work.

 May 14, 2019: Stillwater Electric Utility received one of the two substation transformers replacing older versions at the Boomer Lake substation Tuesday.
 The second transformer will arrive later this week.
 This transformer is the first of six substation transformers ordered to replace aging transformers at other distribution substations.